 D.C.
 Circuit Won’t Reconsider Net Neutrality Ruling

 WASHINGTON (CN) – The D.C.
-Circuit said Monday it won’t reconsider its ruling to uphold federal net neutrality rules that require internet service provides to treat all online traffic equally.
+Circuit said Monday it won’t reconsider its ruling to uphold federal net neutrality rules that require internet service providers to treat all online traffic equally.

 The 109-page ruling comes just days after newly-appointed Federal Communications Chairman Ajit Pai said he intends to scrap the rules, which have long been a point of contention between consumer groups and telecommunication companies.